xMcacutt/Binft/README.md

 #### Properties

 The <span style="color:mediumseagreen">Binf</span> class only contains one property, <span style="color:plum">Position</span>, which can be used to get the current position of the stream in the file.

+## Examples

+For a comprehensive archive extraction example, the DIP Tools extraction class has been updated to use the binft package.
+[DIP Tools Extractor.cs]{https://github.com/xMcacutt/Yukes-DIP-Tools/blob/master/DIP%20Extractor/Extractor.cs}

 ## Future Plans